 Waialae Country Club

 Waialae Country Club is in the top 5 most elegant wedding venues I have officiated at.
 The dining rooms, locker rooms, and grounds are well kept and feel luxurious.
 The employees are friendly and helpful.
-The location next to the ocean has spectacular views. https://youtu.be/rSsTFJaC8O0
+The location next to the ocean has spectacular views.
+My rate is $330. https://youtu.be/rSsTFJaC8O0

 Wai Kai